mecotrade/kidtracker/README.md

-babytracker
+Kid Tracker
 ===============

-Server for tracking smartwatch position and state
+Server for tracking kid smartwatch position and state